Requirements for Admission

 The Admissions Committee will review applications after interviews have been completed.
 Applicants can expect to receive admission decisions on or before March 31.

 Questions?
-Please direct all MSCE admissions-related inquires to the Office of Graduate Training in Epidemiology at email@example.com.
+Please direct all MSCE admissions-related inquires to the CCEB Educational Programs Office at firstname.lastname@example.org.

 The Center for Clinical Epidemiology and Biostatistics values diversity and seeks talented students from diverse backgrounds, including individuals from underrepresented racial and ethnic groups, individuals with disabilities, and individuals from disadvantaged backgrounds.
 Further, the CCEB does not discriminate on the basis of color, sex, sexual orientation, religion, national or ethnic origin, age, disability, or status as a disabled or Vietnam-era veteran in the administration of its educational policies, programs or activities, admissions policies and procedures, and scholarship programs.
 We welcome students with disabilities and are committed to providing the same exceptional oppurtunities to all students.
 Policies and procedures have been developed to provide students with as much independence as possible and to promote self-advocacy.
-We encourage learners to with disabilities to access all of the resources available to them, including self-identifying through the office of Student Disabilities Services.
+We encourage learners with disabilities to access all of the resources available to them, including self-identifying through the office of Student Disabilities Services.
 Women, minorities, individuals with disabilities, and individuals from disadvantaged backgrounds are especially encouraged to apply to the CCEB's educational programs.